 [As a consequence, synchronization of events has to be explicitly programmed in the model, e.g. via counters.
 Example:

 '''

 Boolean fastSample, slowSample;

 Integer ticks(start=0);

 equation

 fastSample = sample(0,1);

 algorithm

 when fastSample then

 ticks := if pre(ticks) < 5 then pre(ticks)+1 else 0;

-slowSample := pre(ticks) == 0;

-end when;

 '''